A progress dashboard outlining Metropolitan’s progress on addressing recommendations from the

 4/23

-Reinstate EEO Office’s role in the hiring process and develop formal procedures describing that role.
+To prevent bias in hiring, by October 2022 MWD should reinstate the EEO office’s role in the hiring process and develop formal procedures describing that role.

 10/22